JefersonBatista/JefersonBatista/README.md

 ### Some things about me:

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m currently working at Pagar.me and on personal projects
 - 🌱 I have developed front-end projects using HTML, CSS, pure JS, Axios, React, Styled Components, TS and Material-UI
 - 🌱 I have developed back-end projects using Node, Express, MongoDB, PostgreSQL, Jest, TS and Prisma ORM
 - 🌱 I have experience in app containerization using Docker